thirteenpylons/listdir/README.md

 # listdir
-Create a list the files of your current working directory
+Create a list of the files in your current working directory

 This project was created for Jason.